Armagh City, Banbridge and Craigavon Borough Council: Councillors

 For the purpose of elections the council is divided into seven district electoral areas (DEA):

 Seat summary

 Councillors by electoral area

-† Co-opted to fill a vacancy since the election.‡ Changed party affiliation since the election.Last updated 8 November 2022.

-For further details see 2019 Armagh City, Banbridge and Craigavon Borough Council election.
+For further details see 2023 Armagh City, Banbridge and Craigavon Borough Council election.

 Population

-The area covered by the council has a population of 199,693 residents according to the 2011 Northern Ireland census.
+The area covered by the council has a population of 218,656 residents according to the 2021 Northern Ireland census.
 This made it the second largest council, in terms of population, after Belfast City Council.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Armagh City, Banbridge and Craigavon Borough.